Do you work with a new or small nonprofit organization? Have you been searching for small grants recently?

 - Funders--government agencies and foundations (family, private, community, corporate)--award a range of grant amounts.
 In fact, according to the Foundation Center's report, Key Facts on U.S. Foundations released in 2014, the median grant size awarded by U.S. foundations was $30,000 in 2012.
 If you structure your search around the search term "small grants," you risk surfacing only those funders that use the words "small grants" to describe their programs.
 Meanwhile, you'll miss the much larger group of funders that award grants of varying sizes.
-Many community and family foundations offer grants under $25,000 but don't see it as a small grants program but simply as their grant strategy.
+Many community and family foundations offer grants under $25,000 but don't see it as a small grants program.
+It's simply their grant strategy.

 - Grant amounts are not a good indicator of fit between your organization's work and a potential funder's priorities.
 There are several factors to consider when trying to identify a funding source.
 A funder's average grant amount is only one of the things you should look at, and it's arguably not even the most important thing.
 Before you search for funders based on average award size, first search for funders that fund the type of work you do, in the part of the world you do it.
 If you search under small grants and generate a list of "small grants programs," but none of the funders on the list fund the types of projects you do--or they don't fund projects in the location where you work--your search hasn't generated any leads for you.
-On the other hand, if you start your search by generating a list of funders that are both interested in the work you do and where you do it, then you can narrow the list further by searching for "small grants" if you want.
-Or, even better, after you generate a list of potential funders, investigate each one thoroughly to learn more about the types of awards they make (dollar amount and program area).
+On the other hand, if you start your search by generating a list of funders that are both interested in the work you do, and where you do it, then you can narrow the list further by searching for "small grants" if you want.
+Or, even better, after you generate a list of potential funders, investigate each one thoroughly to learn more about the types of awards they make, dollar amount and program area.
 You may find--even though they don't have a formal "small grants program"--that many of the donors give grants of the dollar amount you are targeting.

 If Searching for Small Grants Doesn't Work, What Does?